emoncms/emoncms/docs/RaspberryPi/USB_HDD.md

 Select 'Boot Options' (this may be worded slightly different depending upon the system version) and set 'Text Console' as your prefered boot option.
 Select 'OK' & 'Finish', and when prompted re-boot your system.

-It is essential that emoncms was initially installed by following the [Raspberry Pi installation guide](readme.md) or by git-cloning the emoncms github repository.
+It is essential that emoncms was initially installed by following the [Raspberry Pi installation guide](readme.md) or you have used git to install a working version of emoncms on your Raspberry Pi.
 Update emoncms to the current version:

     cd /var/www/emoncms && git pull